exponential-idle-guides/exponential-idle-guides/src/view/guides/theory-strategies.md

 **Milestone Swap:**

 The milestone state will be described with four numbers.
 These describe the priority of the milestone.
-For example, 4/3/1/2 means you should prioritize buying third milestone levels first, then after the third milestone is maxed, then you buy fourth milestone levels, and then second milestone, then first milestone.
+For example, 4/3/1/2 means you should prioritize buying third milestone levels first, then after the third milestone is maxed, then you buy fourth milestone levels, and then second milestone, then first milestone. <br />

 There are 3 milestone states:<br />